Victorique-GOSICK/Lugdunum/doc/guidelines.md

 ## Macro Names

 Macro names should be written in upper case with underscore between words: `MY_MACRO`.
-Keep in mind that macros are not recommanded (See [Preprocessor Macros](#preprocessor-macros)).
+Keep in mind that macros are not recommended (See [Preprocessor Macros](#preprocessor-macros)).

 # Comments

 ## Comment Style

 Use `//` for single-line comments and `/* */` for multiline comments outside of function blocks.
-Small blocks of multiline text can be written as mutliple `//` lines, see an example [in the implementation section](#implementation-comments).
+Small blocks of multiline text can be written as multiple `//` lines, see an example [in the implementation section](#implementation-comments).

 A comment should always start with an upper case letter, and there should be a space after the opening comment syntax.